edm00se/blog/_posts/2015-12-04-task-runners-pt2-grunt.md

 [contrib-cssmin](https://www.npmjs.org/package/grunt-contrib-cssmin)		|	Compress CSS files
 [contrib-imagemin](https://www.npmjs.org/package/grunt-contrib-imagemin)	|	Minify PNG, JPG, and GIFs [contrib-htmlmin](https://www.npmjs.org/package/grunt-contrib-htmlmin)		|	Minify HTML files
+-->
+[Grunt](http://gruntjs.com/) is a "JavaScript task runner", which runs on top of Node and is installable from npm via `npm install -g grunt-cli` for a global installation or `npm install grunt-cli --save-dev` for installation into your current project and saving as a development dependency in your `package.json`.

 The Grunt officially maintained plugins use the `contrib-<name>` convention, which generally relate to `grunt-contrib-<name>` [on GitHub](https://github.com/gruntjs/).